CardiacModelling/fitting-notebooks/README.md

 If only a handful of fits find the same "best result", it's likely this isn't the true optimum.

 **Check your solver tolerances**: if using an adaptive step-size solver, make sure you use strict tolerances.
+If you're not sure, plot the error measure along a line between two nearby points: if it's nice and smooth the optimiser will love it.

 **Search in a log-transformed parameter space**: We're not quite sure why [but it helps](https://dx.doi.org/10.1093/bioinformatics/btz020).

-**Use the CMA-ES optimise**: It performs much better on these problems than anything else we've tested.
+**Use the CMA-ES optimiser**: It performs much better on these problems than anything else we've tested.

 ## More information